holistudio/oscar_nom_win/README.md

 - Training another transformer model that uses GPT-2 pre-trained weights somehow, and see how the performance
 - Do it all on a laptop RTX 4090 GPU (16GB vRAM)

-I wasn't yet interested in chasing state of the art architectures and methods, I just wanted to understand the limits of basic architectures.
+I wasn't yet interested in chasing state of the art architectures and methods, I just wanted to understand the limits of these conventional architectures.

 ## Dataset